dsulfaro/chrome-new-tab-page/README.md

 Future Ideas:

--Word of the day section
+- Word of the day section
--Display a greeting to the user using their name -Ability to move and resize elements
+- Display a greeting to the user using their name
+- Ability to move and resize elements
--Change the news source; I'm sure not everyone reads NPR -Have error messages for when API calls fail or there isn't a reliable internet connection
+- Change the news source; I'm sure not everyone reads NPR
+- Have error messages for when API calls fail or there isn't a reliable internet connection